phax/jcodemodel/README.md

 A fork of the com.sun.codemodel 2.7-SNAPSHOT.
 The classes in this project use a different package name `com.helger.jcodemodel` to avoid conflicts with other `com.sun.codemodel` instances that might be floating around in the classpath.
+That of course implies, that this artefact cannot directly be used with JAXB, since the configuration of this would be very tricky.

 News and noteworthy:

+* 2014-09-02: Release 2.7.6 - Extended annotation parameter handling API
-* 2014-08-14: Release 2.7.5 - Suppert for multiple boundaries added (like `T extends AnyClass & Serializable`)
+* 2014-08-14: Release 2.7.5 - Support for multiple boundaries added (like `T extends AnyClass & Serializable`)
 * 2014-06-12: Release 2.7.4 - Bugfix release
 * 2014-05-23: Release 2.7.3 - Bugfix release
 * 2014-05-21: Release 2.7.2 - now on Maven Central